 Now you’ve learned how to identify your constant and switched fuses to install your add-a-circuit fuse taps, Power Magic Pro, BlackVue direct-wire harness, or other electrical accessory to your car.

 Need a test light or an install kit to help you with your diy dashcam installation?
+How about a complete DIY installation bundle?
+Please follow one of the links below:

 The Dashcam Store™ Instructions are proprietary to The Dashcam Store LLC. ("The Dashcam Store™") and no ownership rights are hereby transferred.
 No part of these Instructions shall be used, reproduced, translated, converted, adapted, stored in a retrieval system, communicated or transmitted by any means, for any commercial purpose, including without limitation, sale, resale, license, rental or lease, without the prior express written consent of The Dashcam Store™.